-Over 4 million potential GB visitors have been urged to visit Derry~Londonderry during its UK City of Culture year – by Northern Ireland rock legend, Feargal Sharkey.
+More than four million potential GB visitors have been urged to visit Derry~Londonderry during its UK City of Culture year – by Northern Ireland rock legend Feargal Sharkey.

 In a series of radio interviews, organised by Tourism Ireland as part of its year-long campaign to promote the city, The Undertones frontman spoke of his pride for his hometown, as it hosts the first ever UK City of Culture.